ThePythonist/Beta-DRF/readme.md

   calculations of beta values.
 - **Date Handling**: Jalali dates are used for consistency in a Persian context, leveraging the `jdatetime` library for conversions and validations.

-This project provides an API for fetching stock and market prices of Iran’s Stock Market, calculating returns, and determining the beta value for each stock within a specified timeframe.

 ## Features